njbair/wordle/README.md

 ## Configuration

-Edit or create the file _config.json_.
-You can start by copying the included _config.example.json_:
+Edit or create the file _config.yaml_.
+You can start by copying the included _config.example.yaml_:

 ```
-cp config.example.json config.json
+cp config.example.json config.yaml
-vi config.json
+vi config.yaml
 ```

 Make your first Wordle guess.
 Let's say it looks like this: